OnlineJobVacanciesESSnetBigData/BNSI-OJA-software/README.md

 Currenty, BNSI is scraping jobs.bg and zaplata.bg web sites for OJA.

 ## specific_spyder.py

 This is a Python Scrapy spyder.
 It uses JSON files with description what to scrap from which web site.

-The script is called with command like this: scrapy crawl specific -a tag=jobs.bg
+The script is called with command like this:
+scrapy crawl specific -a tag=jobs.bg

+These two JSONs files are used to scrape OJA every day for OJA published yesterday:
+- jobs.bg.json
+- zaplata.bg.json

+These two JSONs files are used to scrape OJA every quarter for all published OJA at the moment:
+- jobs.bg.quarter.json
+- zaplata.bg.quarter.json